What do you want to learn?

 There are specific ways to mark your hazardous materials depending on their class, ID number, weight, and more.
-Be sure to follow the correct regulations when it comes to marking, labeling, and placarding.
+Be sure to follow the correct regulations when it comes to marking, labelling, and placarding.
 Even the orientation of your arrows can prevent a product from being shipped.

 Source: US Department of Transportation.

 Some carriers require additional paperwork in order to ship HAZMAT items depending on the material to be transported (e.g., the UN identification number, proper shipping name, hazard class, and packing group, as well as the quantity, number, and type of packages, emergency contact information, and shipper’s certification).
 You must prepare all requested documents to ensure your shipment goes out and is not delayed or held up.